tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/新手指引_intl_en.md

 Based on the native Kubernetes system, TKE provides container-centric, highly scalable and high-performance container management services.
 You can easily run applications on a hosted CVM instance cluster.
 Tencent Cloud also provides [Elastic Kubernetes Service (EKS)](https://intl.cloud.tencent.com/document/product/457/34040) and [Tencent Kubernetes Engine for Edge (TKE Edge)](https://intl.cloud.tencent.com/document/product/457/35390) so that you can choose the service you need.

-TKE enables you to manipulate clusters and services through the [TKE console](https://console.cloud.tencent.com/tke2/overview), [Kubectl](https://intl.cloud.tencent.com/document/product/457/30639) or [TencentCloud API](https://intl.cloud.tencent.com/document/product/1080/38759).
+TKE enables you to manipulate clusters and services through the [TKE console](https://console.cloud.tencent.com/tke2/overview), [Kubectl](https://intl.cloud.tencent.com/document/product/457/30639).